realsaul00/Breweries/README.md

 people are saying about craft beer in the top six brewery cities of the nation.
 To accomplish this, I plan to use Python, Machine Leanrning, NLP, and Tableau to discover what people are saying about craft beer in the top brewery cities.

+### About the Project
+The project has five main steps.
+The first step is to define a problem and ask a question.
+For this project, I have stated that my intent was to find out what the top brewery cities are saying about craft beer.
+Step two, involves initial Exploratory Data Aanalysis(EDA) and formulate a plan of attack.
+The third step involved data cleaning and preparation.
+The fourth step is to stream the data and prepare the data for analysis.
+Finally, in step five involves drawing analysing the output, drawing insights, and cocluding with observations or recomendations.